nibblesnbits/my-portfolio/conv/book.md

 The room smelled like old pages and older pauses.

-Dust motes danced through indirect light that might’ve been sunlight, or candlelight, or something in between.
+Dust danced through indirect light that might’ve been sunlight, or candlelight, or something in between.
 There were books everywhere.
 Not lined up neatly, but leaning—like they’d grown tired of standing at attention and preferred soft angles and casual conversations.

 At first, the Archive made no sound at all.